giantswarm/harbor-operator-app/docs/ops-recipe/harborPodPhaseStatus.md

 - Check if the secret is referenced in your pods definition.
 This can be configured in your fullstack for launching harbor under: storage -> s3.

-- Check that the postgres-pod secret exists with the configurations for postgres correctly enabled.
-This exists as `pod-secret`.

-- Check that secrets exist for: redis, postgres, core, jobservice, notaryserver, notarysigner, registry and trivy.
+- Check that secrets exist for:

+- harbor-core-secrets: `harbor-cluster-harbor-harbor-core`, `harbor-cluster-harbor-harbor-core-csrf`, `harbor-cluster-harbor-harbor-core-encryptionkey`, `harbor-cluster-harbor-harbor-core-secret`, `harbor-cluster-harbor-harbor-core-tokencert`.

+- harbor-jobservice-secret: `harbor-cluster-harbor-harbor-jobservice-secret`

+- harbor-notaryserver-secret: `harbor-cluster-harbor-harbor-notaryserver-authentication`

+- harbor-notarysigner-secrets: `harbor-cluster-harbor-harbor-notarysigner-authentication`, `harbor-cluster-harbor-harbor-notarysigner-authority`, `harbor-cluster-harbor-harbor-notarysigner-encryption-key`.

+- harbor-registry-secrets: `harbor-cluster-harbor-harbor-registry-basicauth`, `harbor-cluster-harbor-harbor-registry-http`

+- harbor-trivy-secret: `harbor-cluster-harbor-harbor-trivy`

+- harbor-redis-secret: `harbor-cluster-redis`

+- harbor-posthresql-secret: `harbor.postgresql-harbor-cluster-harbor-cluster.credentials`

 **Namespaces**